kevinchau321/evm-semantics/evm.md

 If the write/read is not word-aligned, an exception is thrown instead.
 This makes reasoning about `MLOAD` and `MSTORE` much simpler to reason about (we do not have to chop up a word into 32 bytes/reassemble it).

+TUTORIAL: Fill in the semantics of `MSTORE` when not in `EVMPRIME` mode.

 ```{.k .uiuck .rvk}
     syntax UnStackOp ::= "MLOAD"
  // ----------------------------